JimLynx/CI-MS1-Explore-Ireland/README.md

 > - After initial wireframe design, I checked each navigation item link is working correctly to each Page.
 I set a *temporary* contrasting background colour to each page to mark out each section.
 > - Tested responsiveness of the wireframe using Dev Tools and confirmed basic structure looks and works well on all mobile decides from 320px, up to desktop size.
+> - Tested all links manually to ensure they work and open in new tabs
 ---

 ### Project barriers and the solutions